plone/documentation/develop/addons/components/genericsetup.rst

 There are dangers:

 - Some importers do not support the ``remove`` keyword.
-  They ignore it and it add the item blindly.
+  They ignore it and add the item blindly.
   This should be regarded as a bug in the importer.
   Please report it.